dimi-fn/Various-Data-Science-Scripts/Data Engineering/data_engineering.md

    * Efficient data pruning

 ## Clustering
 Clustering organizes data within each partition by sorting it based on one or more columns.
-This helps optimize queries that filter or group by those columns, reducing scan times even further.
+This helps optimize queries that filter or group by those columns, reducing scan times even further (the clustering field value can also be of text data type, which is not allowed in partitioning).

 **Example Use Case**:
 A sales table partitioned by order_date can be clustered by customer_id, product_category to speed up customer- or product-specific queries.